indigoabstract/appplex/README.md

 # appplex

 appplex (or app plex) is a C++ minimal/didactic engine for rapid prototyping of applications/games or some other quick test code.

-It's supposed to deal with the problem of accumulating tens or hundreds of tests/prototypes/small apps used for trying out ideas during a programmer's life :)
+It's supposed to deal with the problem of accumulating tens or hundreds of tests/prototypes/small apps used for trying out ideas during a programmer's life by having them all in one place :)

-It currently works on Windows and Android (graphics, using OpenGL (ES 2/3), sounds, load files, png images).
+Currently, the engine works on Windows and Android (graphics (Opengl ES 2/3), sounds, load files and png images).

 # Contact

-This is a personal project, but in case anyone would like to use this and has some question about using it, you cand drop me a line at indigo abstract (drop the space between the two prev words) at gmail dot com.
+appplex is a personal project, but in case anyone would like to use it and has some questions related to that, you cand drop me a line at indigo abstract (drop the space between the two prev words) at gmail dot com.